MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitcreate.md

 ### -param Device

 A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that will be associated with the circuit.
-TBD - conditional on something to determine if this is the parent?

 ### -param Attributes